Rebooting or getting your metabolism reset is a great way to start the journey towards greater health and happiness.

 The Metabolic Syndrome Epidemic

-When you think of worldwide epidemics things like SARS, Corona Virus, HIV, Malaria, Bird flu or Ebola come to mind.
+When you think of worldwide epidemics things like SARS, Corona Virus, HIV, Malaria, Bird flu, or Ebola comes to mind.
 In-fact these infectious and contagious diseases come and go on regular cycles and have been around for a long time.
 The epidemics we are going to talk about are completely different and much more modern.
-They are insidious emerge from our society and lifestyle rather some external pathogen or infection.
+They are insidious and emerge from our society and lifestyle rather than some external pathogen or infection.

 You probably know somebody in your own family who has suffered from breathing difficulty, diabetes, a heart attack, a stroke, or even cancer.
 That’s because these are the biggest killers globally and they are definitely on the rise in recent decades.
 In fact, up to 70% of the population die from one of these.
 For Cancer in 2012 alone, there were 14.1 million new cases and 8.2 million deaths worldwide.
 The most commonly diagnosed cancers were lung (1.82 million), breast (1.67 million), and colorectal (1.36 million).
 The most common causes of cancer death were lung cancer (1.6 million deaths), liver cancer (745,000 deaths), and stomach cancer (723,000 deaths).
 (1) Apart from these cancers, the top 10 leading causes of death in 2012 globally can be seen in the chart below.